 Some private student loans have a short grace period, allowing you to defer payments until after you finish school.
 Other student loans require repayment immediately after the funds have been disbursed, that is, while you're still in school.
 The loan agreement spells out all the specifics about when payment will begin.

 What happens if you can't pay back the loan?

 However, if you find making your payments becomes difficult, contact your lender.
 You may learn about options that make repayment more manageable.
 DO NOT just miss a payment without contacting your lender.

 Your guide to private student loans

 Get all the information you need about private student loans, for free, in our easy-to-read guide.
-And when you’re ready, easily compare private student loan options online.